anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

 ### 📸 Real-World Workflow

 When I return from a photo walk, I use this plugin to automatically detect and merge all HDR image sets.
-While the process is largely hands-free, it does take a few minutes to run—especially for larger shoots.
+While the process is largely hands-free, it does take a few minutes to run — especially for larger shoots.
 Once HDR images are generated, I import both the original files and the HDR files into **Lightroom Cloud storage** (which allows to sync across devices).

 This pre-processing step has become a useful part of my workflow.
 It allows me to review all HDR and original exposures side-by-side during the culling phase, which I can do either on my desktop or directly on my iPad.
 HDR isn’t always the better version.
 Sometimes I keep the HDR, sometimes I prefer one of the original exposures.
 Having all options upfront saves time and helps me make a better and quicker decision.